skellis46/finger-pointing-moon/case-for-support.md

 - proxy is very different from staring into the belly of not knowing.
 Accepting the possibility of not knowing or there are things that are not able to be known
 - I am not proposing evidence evidence evidence.
 - make clear that so much focus of practice-research has been on techne (know-how).
 Have argued already that this is a given in any research practice: the capacity to do something, to have the know-how.
 But this is not the interests of any research method (or ought not to be).
+Example of science: know-how to filter chemical or run a regression.
 - to address the idea that practice-research's place is an epistemic place (and not to stay within realm of techne). to know something differently. to know-that. this is not to reduce or displace know-how or craft.
 - but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) be an epistemic thing?